www.brinsea.com (use the coupon code FRESH for 10% off)

 You can mark an X on one side and an 0 on the other of each egg to be sure you turn them all 180 degrees, but I have mine numbered instead, so I'm using that as my marker for turning to be sure each egg gets turned the correct number of times each day.
 Regardless of the number of times during the day you turn the eggs, it should always be an odd number so the embryo alternates which side of the egg it spends the night on.

-Today the heart in each egg is beating.
-The amniotic sac has formed and the embryo is floating in the amniotic fluid.
-The legs and wing buds are also beginning to form today.
-Amazing how much develops in just 24 hours.
+Today the amniotic sac has formed and the embryo is now floating in the amniotic fluid.
+The tongue is beginning to form.

 Here are the six different breeds we are hatching: